Stefan Christensen ← Back to writing

 The shift came from a question: What if platform teams owned products instead of providing services?

-Before: “How do we help people build?”
-After: “What product do we own, and does it actually help people build?”
+The old question was “How do we help people build?”
+The new one: “What product do we own, and does it help people build?”
+Asking it that way, and meaning it, changed almost everything about how the teams prioritized.

 What Actually Changed